Visiting the ICU

 Visiting Hours in the ICU

-One Care Partner may stay at the patient’s bedside 24 hours-a-day.
-Please advise the nurse of the name of the Care Partner each day.
-Care Partners and family are encouraged to attend multidisciplinary rounds from 9:00 a.m. to 11:00 a.m. each day but visitors may be limited during this time.
+One Care Partner is encouraged to stay at the patient’s bedside and may stay 24 hours a day.
+Please communicate the name of the Care Partner to the ICU team.
+Care Partners and family are encouraged to attend multidisciplinary rounds from 9:00 a.m.-11:00 a.m. each day but visitors may be limited during this time.

-Visitors may visit Sunday through Saturday 11:00 a.m. to 2:00 p.m. and 4:00 p.m. to 7:30 p.m. (we may limit the number at the bedside depending on the patient’s condition).
-For occupational and infection control reason, flowers and plants are not permitted in the ICU.
+Visitors may visit any day between 10:00 am – 9:00 pm.
+The ICU may limit visitors at the bedside depending on the time of day, patient condition, or request by family.
+For occupational and infection control reasons, flowers and plants are not permitted in the ICU.

 If you have had a cold or gastrointestinal bug within the last 3-4 days, you are asked to stay at home and refrain from visiting patients for their protection.
 Please clean your hands and follow hand hygiene instructions when entering the hospital and a patient room.